raviqqe/stak/README.md

   - A subset of [Chibi Scheme](https://github.com/ashinn/chibi-scheme), [Gauche](https://github.com/shirok/Gauche), and [Guile](https://www.gnu.org/software/guile/)
 - A portable scripting environment that supports even no-`std` and no-`alloc` platforms

-For the usage and examples, visit [the full documentation](https://raviqqe.com/stak/install).
+For the usage and examples, see [the documentation](https://raviqqe.com/stak/install).

 ## Install